ibm-cloud-docs/citrix-netscaler-vpx/fp-proxy-settings.md

 # Update the Proxy Settings on the Client Machine’s Internet Browser (Optional)
 {: #update-the-proxy-settings-on-the-client-machine-s-internet-browser-optional-}

-To update your proxy settings using your client machine's internet browser, perform the following steps:
+As a final, optional step to configuring forward proxy traffic redirection with your {{site.data.keyword.vpx_full}}, you can update your proxy settings using your client machine's internet browser.
+{: shortdesc}

+To do so, perform the following steps:

 1. Go to **Internet Options** in your browser settings and configure it to use a proxy server for outgoing requests.
 2. Use the IP address of your cache redirection virtual server that was defined in previous steps as your proxy.